sscpac/statick/README.md

    Added, Fixed, Changed.
    Change the heading emphasis from `###` to `##` for aesthetic purposes.
 1. Select `Publish release`.
+1. Manually trigger the `Create and publish a Docker image` workflow with the new release tag selected.

 After that everything is automated.
 A new tag is generated, documentation is updated, packages are published to PyPI (and test PyPI) and Docker images are generated.